Limit-LAB/r18/README.md

 ```

 After initialising the `r18`, use `auto_detect!` to detect locale and load translation model automatically.
-If you want,you can use `set_locale!` to set locale manually.
+If you want, you can use `set_locale!` to set locale manually.
 After above process, use `tr!` to get your text which has been translated.

 ```rust